Enriched categories as a free cocompletion: Enriched categories, functors, and modules as a free cocompletion

 Finally, the description of $j_{\Vert\C(\epsilon x,{\f{B}})\Vert}$ in Section~\ref{sec:tcoll-Fk} identifies it exactly with the operation $D \mapsto \f B(1,D)$ described in Section~\ref{sec:equip-Ccats}.
 Thus, a morphism $\Vert Y{\f{A}}\Vert \to \Vert Y{\f{B}}\Vert$ in $\M\C$ admits a tightening exactly when the corresponding $\f A$-$\f B$-module is representable.
 This is sufficient to identify the ``one-step'' closure of $\C$ in $\M\C$ under tight $\kappa$-ary collages with $\fcat{Mod}_\kappa(\C)$.

-It remains to show that $\fcat{Mod}_\kappa(\C)$ \emph{has} tight $\kappa$-ary collages, so that this ``one-step'' closure is in fact the full closure.
-Since $\C$ embeds fully-faithfully in $\M\C$, it suffices to prove the following lemma. \end{proof}
+It remains to show that $\fcat{Mod}_\kappa(\C)$ is closed in $\M\C$ under tight $\kappa$-ary collages, so that this ``one-step'' closure is in fact the full closure.
+This is proved in the following lemma. \end{proof}

 \begin{Lemma} Let $\C$ be an $\F_\kappa$-bicategory.
 Let $\f B$ be a $\kappa$-ary $\C$-category and $S\colon \f B \to \hat{v}$ a tight collage.
 For each $x\in\ob\f B$, let $\f A_x$ be a $\kappa$-ary $\C$-category and $R_x\colon \f A_x \to \widehat{\epsilon x}$ a tight collage.
 Then there is a $\kappa$-ary $\C$-category $\f A$ with object set $\sum_{x\in\ob\f B} \ob \f A_x$, and with extents induced from those of each $\f A_x$, whose tight collage is $\hat{v}$. \end{Lemma} \begin{proof} Note that since $R_x$ is a (tight) collage, each tight coprojection $R_z \colon \epsilon z \to \epsilon x$, for $z\in\ob\f A_x$, is a map in $\C\lo$.
 We denote its (loose) right adjoint by $R_z^*$.
 Now the objects and extents of $\f A$ are given; for $z\in\ob\f A_x$ and $w\in\ob \f A_y$, we define